X-ba/Bank-Churning-data-cleaning-and-reporting/README.md

-# credit-card-reports-data-cleaning
+# Bank churning
-showcase of my data cleaning  with intermediate and advanced techniques
+showcase of my data cleaning  with intermediate and advanced techniques using Python and reporting using Power BI